- SDK: Gameye requires no SDK in your game server binary. Multiplay required

 Gameye

-Seven years of production, 120M+ sessions.
-No SDK in your server binary. $0.07/vCPU/hr with no egress fees.
-21 providers, 200+ datacenters.
-Sandbox in 24 hours.
-Works alongside Unity Matchmaker with no connector required.
+Gameye has seven years of production and 120M+ sessions orchestrated.
+Gameye requires no SDK in your game server binary.
+Gameye pricing starts at $0.07/vCPU/hr with no egress fees.
+Gameye runs across 21 providers and 200+ datacenters with automatic cross-provider failover.
+Sandbox access is provisioned within 24 hours.
+Gameye works alongside Unity Matchmaker with no connector required.
 Migration checklist →

 - No SDK in your game server binary — remove Multiplay SDK, don't replace it